What are electromagnetic fields?

 EMF Radiation from Power Lines.
 RadTown USA (Environmental Protection Agency)

-Extremely Low Frequency (ELF) Fields (Occupational Safety and Health Administration)
+Extremely Low Frequency (ELF) Radiation (Occupational Safety and Health Administration)

 Radiofrequency and Microwave Radiation (Occupational Safety and Health Administration)